Help us improve your experience.

 2. Secure the ring lug of the negative (–) DC power source cable to the V– terminal on the DC power supply.

-3. Tighten the screws on the power supply terminals until snug using the screwdriver.
+3. Tighten the screws on the power supply terminals until snug by using a screwdriver.
 Do not overtighten—apply between 5 in-lb (0.56 Nm) and 6 in-lb (0.68 Nm) of torque to the screws.

 Warning:

-Ensure that the power cables do not block access to device components or drape where people can trip on them.
+Ensure that the power cables do not block access to device components or drape where people could trip over them.

 9. Replace the terminal block cover.